eea/clms-api-docs/source/download.md

 The response contains a JSON object where each of the keys represent a download task.
 Like in the previous case, it also includes the UIDs of the datasets that are being prepared, the download metadata (NUTS, Bounding Box, etc.), and also the date and time of the request.

-In this case, it will include 2 additional parameters: the date and time of the finalization of the download process and the address where the download will be available for the next _10 days_.
+In this case, it will include 2 additional parameters: the date and time of the finalization of the download process and the address where the download will be available for the next _72 hours_.

 ```{literalinclude} ./http-examples/download-request-download-finished.resp
    :language: http